The Husqvarna 285 CD is an 85cc (some say 88cc) chainsaw that entered production in 1977.

 Overall, the 285 CD is worth having as part of a collection.

-It’s not a model you’d want to be using all day due to its weight and lack of comfort features (anti-vibe, etc), so you’d be better off getting something like the Husky 562 XP, 262 XP, or the 372 XP.
+It’s not a model you’d want to use all day due to its weight and lack of comfort features (old anti-vibration system, etc.), so you’d be better off getting something like the 562 XP or the 372 XP.

-It’s also probably not best for non-mechanical people who don’t want to be working on the chainsaw – get something that’s in really good condition instead.
+It’s also probably not best for non-mechanical people who don’t want to work on a chainsaw—get something that’s in really good condition instead.